Updated Mar 01, 2026

 As Adalo's developer documentation advises:

 Adalo provides an all-in-one platform for building, launching, and scaling your app.
-Whether you’re publishing as a Progressive Web App or natively to iOS and Android app stores, Adalo ensures your app is production-ready from a single build.
+Whether you're publishing as a Progressive Web App or natively to iOS and Android app stores, the platform ensures your app is production-ready from a single build.
+With unlimited app store updates on paid plans, you can iterate and improve your app without worrying about republishing limits.

 Conclusion

 DreamFactory's automatically generated API documentation ensures smoother collaboration as your app evolves.
-Meanwhile, Adalo enables you to deploy your app as a Progressive Web App (PWA) or publish it natively to iOS and Android app stores - all from a single build.
-Together, these tools provide a comprehensive solution for building, launching, and scaling apps that harness IBM DB2 data effectively.
+Meanwhile, Adalo enables you to deploy your app as a Progressive Web App (PWA) or publish it natively to iOS and Android app stores—all from a single build.
+With over 3 million apps created on the platform and infrastructure that scales to support millions of monthly active users, Adalo provides a comprehensive solution for building, launching, and scaling apps that harness IBM DB2 data effectively.

 How can I secure APIs created with DreamFactory for my IBM DB2 data?